April 22: Site Tours | April 23-24: Exhibition & Conference

 Director, Hydrogen Coordination

-Federal Ministry of Economic Affairs and Climate Action
+Federal Ministry of Economic Affairs and Climate Action, Germany

 Amid the uncertainty surrounding the U.S. Inflation Reduction Act (IRA) and potential shifts in Canada's leadership and energy priorities, how can the Canadian hydrogen market continue to build momentum, secure funding and address demand-side challenges?